abhiganit/EbolaCodes/NewModelCode/README.md

 Tuesday 19th August: Reduce the rate of hospitalization for non-ebola patients through time (at stop them at a specific time)

+Thurs 21st Aug: are we fitting to the right Ih Iw - should it be Ihw and Iht